emanuelefavero/next-jest-testing-library/README.md

 # Next.js + Jest + React Testing Library

-This is a Next.js project with Jest and React Testing Library set up
+This is a cheat sheet repo for Next.js + Jest + React Testing Library.
+Each page is a different topic.

+> Note: This is a work in progress, please wait for the live version to be published

 &nbsp;